 How Much Bitcoin Is Stolen?

 We believe that this number is underreported.
-Not everyone reports it when their cryptocurrency is stolen, as they may believe that there is nothing that can be done to recover it.
+Not everyone reports it when their bitcoin is stolen, as they may believe that there is nothing that can be done to recover it.

 How Much Bitcoin Is Lost Forever?

 Let’s take a look at the statistics and compare lost vs stolen.
 By “lost” we mean that you’ve done such a good job of hiding your passcodes, that you cannot access the bitcoin.
-According to Chainalisys, a crypto currency think tank, about 20% (or 3.7 million of 18 million) has simply been lost.
+According to Chainalisys about 20% (or 3.7 million of 18 million) has simply been lost.
 That is more than twice the amount that has been stolen.

 This number may be a little high, because Chainalisys may include super inactive accounts.
 However, even if you remove those accounts, the stats are still much higher than the amount of Bitcoin that is stolen.